opensearch-project/documentation-website/CONTRIBUTING.md

 - [API Style Guide](API_STYLE_GUIDE.md)
 - [Formatting Guide](FORMATTING_GUIDE.md)

-NOTE: Please make sure that any documentation you submit is your work or work you have the rights to submit.
+NOTE: Please make sure that any documentation you submit is your work or work that you have the rights to submit.
 We respect the intellectual property rights of others, and as part of contributing, we'll ask you to sign your contribution with a [Developer Certificate of Origin (DCO)](https://github.com/opensearch-project/.github/blob/main/CONTRIBUTING.md#developer-certificate-of-origin) that states you have the rights to submit this work and you understand we'll use your contribution.

 ### Making minor changes

-If you want to add a few paragraphs to a file, try this approach:
+If you want to make minor changes to an existing file, you can use this approach:

 1. [Fork this repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo).